"I thought you hated quicksilver flavour," Skyfire noted as Starscream subspaced a bag of energon chips.

 "Err, not to do it?"
 Skywarp smiled sheepishly.

-"And which part of that did you not understand?
+"And which part of that escaped your understanding?
 Now Skyfire thinks you abducted me and he's threatening to call the enforcers!"

 "Don't 'but Star' me!
 Would it kill you to wait just a few more joors?"